Polygence blog / Research Opportunities and Ideas

 • Submission deadline: May 19, 2024

-In this contest, a 1,200-word essay is part of a larger project that also includes a service project that you’ve completed along with a 2,000-word report detailing your inspiration, project plan, details of how you executed the plan, and how your understanding of civic virtue and your community grew as a result.
+In this student writing contest, a 1,200-word essay is part of a larger project that also includes a service project that you’ve completed along with a 2,000-word report detailing your inspiration, project plan, details of how you executed the plan, and how your understanding of civic virtue and your community grew as a result.
 Visual documentation of your project is also required.
 You’ll be judged on the impact your project had on the community, knowledge gained, originality, mechanics, and your understanding of civic virtue.

 Get more information about the submission guidelines and judging rubric for My Impact Challenge on the Bill of Rights Institute website.